Full Time Employees

 Jeff Huang (he/him): Software Engineering Intern

 Jeff joined the Sustainability Office in Winter 2023 as a Software Engineering Intern.
-He is a third-year Applied Computer Science Major with an option in Web and Mobile Development.
-Jeff contributes to the maintenance and development of the Sustainability Office’s various websites and software applications, such as the Energy Dashboard and Carbon Calculator.
+He is a fourth-year Applied Computer Science Major with an option in Web and Mobile Development.
+He contributes to the maintenance and development of the Sustainability Office’s various websites and software applications, such as the Energy Dashboard and Carbon Calculator.
 In his free time, Jeff enjoys playing video games (a fan of the Hitman series, Age of Empires 3, and anything from Fromsoft Studios), cooking soup, and biking around Corvallis.

 Mission